Your ATs to Ts: MITRE ATT&CK Attack Technique to P-SSCRM Task Mapping: Introduction and Background

 \item \textbf{Report mapping (M4):} We qualitatively analyzed 106 \gls{cti} reports of three software supply chain attacks (SolarWinds, Log4j, and XZ Utils), from which we manually mapped mitigated \gls{attack} to \gls{safeguard}.
 For example, the quote \textit{``as part of our [\gls{solarwinds}] response to the SUNBURST vulnerability, the code-signing certificate used by SolarWinds to sign the affected software versions was revoked...''} is mapped to the subvert trust controls (T1533) and trusted relationship (T1199) \glspl{attack} with the software release integrity (P.1.2) \gls{safeguard}.
 When available, we also extracted recommended tasks, which we defined as suggestions for mitigating the attacks.
 For example, a task recommendation in \gls{solarwinds} is \textit{``organizations need to harden their build environments against attackers''} is mapped to the subvert trust controls (T1533) attack technique with CI/CD hosting and automation (E.2.4) task.
 We found 14 unique non-adversarial events in \gls{solarwinds}, 58 in \gls{log4j}, and 53 in \gls{xz}.
 Meanwhile, we found 653 task recommendations in \gls{solarwinds}, 791 in \gls{log4j}, and 180 in \gls{xz}. \end{itemize}

-We found 5,766 candidate attack technique to task mappings from the four strategies, which resulted in 4,458 unique mappings after removing duplicates.
+We found 5,766 candidate attack techniques to tasks mappings from the four strategies, which resulted in 4,458 unique candidate mappings after removing duplicates.
 We calculated Krippendorff's alpha to determine the agreement between strategies, resulting in a value of 0.1, indicating slight agreement~\cite{gonzalez2023reliability}.
 Hence, strategies are not substituting for each other, aligning with methodological triangulation~\cite{thurmond2001point}.
 We thus filter the attack technique to task mappings to select only agreed-upon mappings.
 We selected three strategies as our threshold to find where opinions converged while allowing us to find some differences between strategies.
-Therefore, we selected 251 mappings between \gls{attck} \glspl{attack} to \gls{psscrm} \glspl{safeguard}.
+Therefore, we selected 251 mappings between MITRE ATT\&CK attack techniques to P-SSCRM tasks.
+The mapping covered 94 out of 203 MITRE ATT\&CK attack techniques and 42 out of 73 P-SSCRM tasks.